Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Exploring genes.md

 **Props to explain DNA and molecular biology, including a plastic DNA gel!**

-Last initially checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk) and double-checked on
+Last initially checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk) and double-checked on 2025-11-29 by Jeremy Lee (rqjl2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->